material-motion/material-motion/specifications/runtime/runtime_tracing.md

 Tracing is a form of logging in which information is recorded about a program's execution.
 Tracing can be used for debugging code, writing unit tests, and building user interfaces representing the current state of a system.

-Tracing can be enabled on a scheduler by providing an instance of an object that conforms to the `Tracer` type.
+Tracing can be enabled on a runtime by providing an instance of an object that conforms to the `Tracer` type.

-## Scheduler
+## Runtime

-**AddTracer and RemoveTracer APIs**: The scheduler should provide a APIs for adding and removing tracer instances.
+**AddTracer and RemoveTracer APIs**: The runtime should provide a APIs for adding and removing tracer instances.

 Example pseudo-code:

 ```
-class Scheduler {
+class Runtime {
   function addTracer(Tracer)
   function removeTracer(Tracer)
 }